Ulf Landegren – Advanced detection in genomics, proteomics and clinical medicine

 • Proximity assays area being adapted for highly specific and sensitive detection of plasma proteins with a view towards early detection of malignant disease.

 • The antibody responses in patients are diagnostically informative in autoimmunity as well as in infectious and malignant diseases.
-We have developed tests of antibody specificity that enable very broad population studies, exploring reactivity towards large antigen repertoires.
+We have developed tests of antibody specificity that enable broad population studies, exploring reactivity towards large antigen repertoires.

 FOLLOW UPPSALA UNIVERSITY ON